 Welcome once again to another thrill-packed installment of Tomb of the Trumps...
 OK, maybe not trill-packed...
 But hopefully moderately entertaining!
 Anyhow, enough of my yakkin', let's boogie!
 So first off the deck we have this fella...

 Now you might think that this is just some generic dude with an axe, the kind of guy you always used find hanging out on metal album covers circa 1985.
-However note, the odd squatness of his figure... yes, I know, it's like watching telly in an an elderly relative's house who hasn't worked out what the 'Change Aspect Ratio' button on the remote does, and hence everyone looks squashed as if they came from a high gravity planet!
+However, note the odd squatness of his figure...
+Yes, I know, it's like watching telly at the house of an elderly relative who hasn't worked out what the 'Change Aspect Ratio' button on the remote does, and hence everyone looks squashed as if they came from a high gravity planet!